anwtn/functions-on-k8s/README.md

 Note that you can get detailed documentation using the `-h` flag, e.g. ` func kubernetes deploy -h`.

-If you view the contents of `./manifests/review-function-deploy.yaml` you will find several objects being declared:
+Take a moment to review the contents of `./manifests/review-function-deploy.yaml` you will find several objects being declared:

-- a secret for the connection string - note that the values are base64 encoded.
-In my case these were derived from the `local.settings.json`
+- a secret for the connection string.
+In my case these were derived from the `local.settings.json` and base64 encoded
-    - I will be deleting this deployment after the demo - so these credentials will no longer work - but be careful about committing these secrets to source control
+    - I deleted all of the Azure resources after writing this tutorial - so these credentials will no longer work - but be careful not to commit these secrets to source control
 - a secret for the Azure Function keys
 - several service and role related objects
 - a load-balancer service
-- deployments for our functions
+- deployments objects for our functions.
+Interestingly, there was a deployment for each function, which makes sense as they use different scaling metrics
 - an `azure-queue` KEDA `ScaledObject`

 You may wish to tweak the ports, resource limits and probably the names of the deployments.
 We'll go ahead and deploy the defaults with the following `kubectl` command: